aktugchelekche/Project_Team_2/README.md

 * <strong>Aktug Cilekci - Square Role </strong>  : The team member in the square role will be responsible for the repository.

-## Our Goal : What Makes A Song Popular ?
+## Our Goal : What Makes a Song Popular ?

 With our Machine Learning Model, we want to predict/calculate the popularity of a song with given features such as its "danceability" , "key" and "tempo" etc.

-## Description of Our source of Data :
+## Description of Our source of Data

 The datasets are composed of 2000 rows and 18 columns from two datasets.
 We can say that this dataset contains the Top 2000 songs from the period analyzed.
 To increase the depth of understanding of the data, we must first understand the content of each column present in the dataset.